Kazhuu/movelister/MANUAL.md

 However, to make the most out of Movelister, it helps to understand even more of its functionality, especially Modifiers.
 Following examples attempt to illustrate situations where Modifiers could be helpful.

-* Case example 1: you are trying to make mechanics notes of a hack 'n' slash game where the character can wield three different weapons.
+### Case example 1:

+You are trying to make mechanics notes of a hack 'n' slash game where the character can wield three different weapons.
 Besides giving the character a different moveset, there's a chance that the currently active weapon also causes other subtle differences in the character mechanics, and you want to get to the bottom of it.
 In a case like this it's the best to make the three weapons into Modifiers.
 This way you can easily generate three different versions of any Action for testing these potential differences.
 Add three Modifiers (WPN1, WPN2, WPN3) in the Modifiers-sheet, refresh Overview, then indicate with 'x' which Actions are compatible with which Modifiers.

 The default behavior of Movelister is that all Modifiers will combine with one another automatically.
 So if you generate the Details-view right now, it will add variations that are probably impossible in-game, such as "Action (WPN1 WPN2)".
 This is where the Filters-column of the Modifier-sheet comes into play.
 You could make an Exclusive OR filter which prevents more than one weapon Modifier from appearing at once since it's likely that you cannot wield more than one of the three weapons simultaneously in this hypothetical game.
 Something like xor(WPN1, WPN2, WPN3) should do the trick.

 Also, if you mark an 'x' on the "Required"-column next to the formula, this will further filter all versions of all Actions which don't have at least one of these weapon Modifiers, in case the character never having any weapon at all is also an impossible variation.

+Picture 1: Modifier-sheet with three Modifiers and a Filter.

 ![Example-1](./images/case-1-1.PNG?raw=true "Picture 1: Modifier-sheet with three Modifiers and a Filter.")

+Picture 2: Overview-sheet where all compatible Actions are marked with 'x'.

 ![Example-2](./images/case-1-2.PNG?raw=true "Picture 2: Overview-sheet where all compatible Actions are marked with 'x'.")

+Picture 3: The resulting output in the Details-sheet.

 ![Example-3](./images/case-1-3.PNG?raw=true "Picture 3: The resulting output in the Details-sheet.")

-* Case example 2: you are trying to make mechanics notes of a third-person shooter that has a variety of arm-only Actions which overlap with movement skills such as jumping and crouching.
+### Case example 2:

+You are trying to make mechanics notes of a third-person shooter that has a variety of arm-only Actions which overlap with movement skills such as jumping and crouching.
 Normally, if you wanted to list all the possible ways these Actions can overlap, you'd have to do it manually: "jump (reload), crouch (reload), jump (switch weapon), crouch (switch weapon)" and so on.
 But with Modifiers, you could create a Modifier of each arm-only animation, indicate in Overview-sheet which Actions are compatible with which Modifiers with an 'x' and then make a boolean logic filter that prevents impossible combinations of the modifiers from appearing in any Action.

 # The different sheets of Movelister